fbpixel

 When I was seven, my new Kodak camera came with a thick instruction manual.
 My dad solemnly sat me down and told me how important it was to read the manual before I played with the camera.
 After all, I could break something.

 I love my dad, but what was good advice then isn’t as good today.
-The major working parts of your new smartphone, DSLR, pocket camera or editing software are microchips.
+The major working parts of your new smartphone, video camera, or editing software are microchips.
 Short of running over your new toy with the car, they’re hard to break.
 Instead of expensive film you’re recording data.
 Store the original movie in a separate folder on your hard drive and you can’t break that either.

 Forget what Dad told you.
 If you got something technical in your stocking and you’re still looking at the outside of its box, it’s time to dive in.
 The best way to learn video production is to practice.